apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

     # Maximum memory *per* PHP-FPM worker (keep low!)
     # PHP value: memory_limit
     memory_limit: {{ (int)min(\Opcenter\System\Memory::stats()['memtotal']/1024*0.15,384) }}M
+  # Boolean.
+Set PrivateTmp=true in PHP-FPM systemd unit file.
+PrivateTmp=true puts the account
+  # under system /tmp, which is backed by tmpfs.
+This boosts performance for session reads,
+  # temporary file storage, and prevents execution of files - but an active site can fill /tmp,
+  # which has limited storage.
+  # When unset defaults to [httpd] => fpm_privatetmp
+  privatetmp:
 pools:
   # Per-pool configuration is not supported yet!
   # "mydomain.com":